TechnicPack/solder/docs/_posts/2017-11-09-upgrading-from-v0-7.md

 Its important to note that any files you’ve stored in your `public/resources`{: .highlighter-rouge} path will be kept and re-linked during the upgrade process.
 However, if you’ve modified the directory structure or stored content outside of the standard resources folder you may receive errors.
 Reach out for support in the Discord server if you run into trouble with this upgrade.

 Next, update all the application dependencies using composer.
-This process may take a few minutes to pull everything in, and will shed light on anything you might need to tweak about your server to make it compatible with Solder v0.8
+This process may take a few minutes to pull everything in, and will shed light on anything you might need to tweak about your server to make it compatible with Solder.

 <div class="language-shell highlighter-rouge"><pre class="highlight"><code><span class="gp">$&gt; </span>composer install --no-dev
 </code></pre></div>

 ## Configuration[#](#configuration){: .header-link}

-Solder v0.8 stores all configuration parameters as environmental variables and supports using a&nbsp;`.env`{: .highlighter-rouge} file for local configuration.
+Solder stores all configuration parameters as environmental variables and supports using a&nbsp;`.env`{: .highlighter-rouge} file for local configuration.
 Copy&nbsp;`.env.example`{: .highlighter-rouge} and open up the `.env`{: .highlighter-rouge} file in your favorite editor to configure the mysql database (*hint: you can look in app/config/database.php to get your current mysql parameters*)

 <div class="language-shell highlighter-rouge"><pre class="highlight"><code><span class="gp">$&gt; </span>cp .env.example .env
 $&gt; vi .env                      # Use your favorite editor to set db configs